REPL console for executing Ansible tasks.

 -K, --ask-become-pass ask for privilege escalation password

--T <TIMEOUT>, --timeout <TIMEOUT> override the connection timeout in seconds (default=10)
+-T <TIMEOUT>, --timeout <TIMEOUT> override the connection timeout in seconds (default depends on connection)

 -b, --become run operations with become (does not imply password prompting)

--c <CONNECTION>, --connection <CONNECTION> connection type to use (default=smart)
+-c <CONNECTION>, --connection <CONNECTION> connection type to use (default=ssh)

--e, --extra-vars set additional variables as key=value or YAML/JSON, if filename prepend with @
+-e, --extra-vars set additional variables as key=value or YAML/JSON, if filename prepend with @.
+This argument may be specified multiple times.

 -f <FORKS>, --forks <FORKS> specify number of parallel processes to use (default=5)